impostorsguides/impostorsguides.github.io/rbenv/part-2/2-h-content.md

 shopt -s nullglob
 ```

-When we first learned about [importing plugin files](/rbenv/rbenv/setting-environment-variables){:target="_blank" rel="noopener"}, we saw that this line sets the `nullglob` shell option.
+When we first learned about [importing plugin files](/rbenv/rbenv/setting-environment-variables){:target="_blank" rel="noopener" }, we saw that this line sets the `nullglob` shell option.
 The `nullglob` option, if we recall, "...allows patterns which match no files to expand to a null string, rather than themselves."

 This tells us that we'll be iterating over a list of paths (probably the paths we just stored in the `paths` variable).